 - CI describes two methods that use two key criteria for fault detection.
 The new approach uses two key criteria as well, but they have been well integrated into one single method. - CI uses thresholds to decide whether a transformer is faulty or not.
 That can lead to wrong interpretation, especially in case of values close to the thresholds.
-This new approach eliminates thresholds and uses steady membership functions instead.

-• CI attempt to define the type of fault that might be taking place.
+This new approach eliminates thresholds and uses steady membership functions instead. - CI attempt to define the type of fault that might be taking place.
 The new approach estimates the likelihood of fault occurrence for each possible fault type.

-4.1 BASICS OF FUZZY-INFERENCE-SYSTEM (FIS)
+4.1 Basics of Fuzzy Inference System (FIS)

 There are different classes of fuzzy logic but all of them are based on fuzzy set theory [10].
 Fuzzy sets differ to binary sets in the number of feasible membership values.
-While for binary sets two membership values, $\{0,1\}$, are defined, fuzzy sets additionally use pseudo-membership values,]0,1[.
+While for binary sets two membership values, $\{0,1\}$ , are defined, fuzzy sets additionally use pseudo-membership values, [0,1].

-For the class of fuzzy logic that has been proposed by Mamdani or Sugeno, production rules map fuzzy sets to other fuzzy sets.
-Production rules are a pre-condition for qualitative modelling [8] by FIS.
+For the class of fuzzy logic that has been proposed by Mamdani or Sugeno, production rules map fuzzy sets to other fuzzy set.
+Mapping done with production rules is a pre-condition for qualitative modelling [8] by FIS.
 Qualitative modelling with FIS (Fig. 6) is based on three main steps of mapping.